 An advanced understanding of resource management, communication and facilitation of every aspect of the creative process is an integral part of Technical Direction training, both in the classroom and in hands-on production experiences.

-The Technical Direction Program provides the technologists of the future with an intensive graduate curriculum designed to synthesize academic development and production experience.
+The Technical Direction Program provides the technologists of the future with an intensive, undergraduate conservatory curriculum designed to synthesize academic development and production experience.

 Production experiences supplement classroom learning by introducing TD students to a range of collaborators, theatrical environments and resource management.